kubernetes/website/content/en/docs/concepts/overview/what-is-kubernetes.md

 Kubernetes provides you with:

 * **Service discovery and load balancing**
-Kubernetes can expose a container using the DNS name or using their own IP address.
-When there are multiple containers backing a service, Kubernetes is able to load balance and distribute the network traffic.
-Load balancing helps ensure that a workload can stay available even if one container stops working, or during deployments.
+Kubernetes can expose a container using the DNS name or using its own IP address.
+If multiple containers are backing a service, Kubernetes can distribute the network traffic and balance the load across containers.
+This helps to avoid the risk of a single point of failure and ensures that the deployment is stable.
 * **Storage orchestration**
 Kubernetes allows you to automatically mount a storage system of your choice, such as local storages, public cloud providers, and more.
 * **Automated rollouts and rollbacks**